ZicoDiegoRR/stable-diffusion-xl-colab-ui/README.md

 This notebook is designed for artistic purposes and to spark inspiration. **Please use it responsibly.** Creating deepfakes and uploading them online are strictly prohibited.

 ## Installation
 Simply open the notebook on Google Colab to start using it.
 No installation is needed.
-Debugging and editing the code might be difficult due to the complex structure and my lack of knowledge in modular programming.

 **Link:** [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ZicoDiegoRR/stable_diffusion_xl_colab_ui/blob/main/V3.ipynb)